antoinebou12/another-install-script/README.md

 ## Roadmap

-- [] auto vm creatation for ci and personnal use
+- [] Auto vm creation for ci and personnal use
 - [] Add traefik reverse proxy with subdomain for each docker container
 - [] Easier config file or adding yml file to individual folder
-- [] More docker container and images
+- [] More docker containers
-- [] Automatic docker compose and container update
+- [] Automatic docker compose and containers update
-- [] Automatic backup
+- [] Automatic backups
 - [] Automatic testing and better coverage
 - [] Versionning
 - [] Better cli menu